Kalmy8/Obsidian-DS-Base/Programming/Pandas Basics/Pandas Basics (1st lesson).md

 ?
 - Basic attributes of DataFrame and Series objects include `shape`, `size`, and `dtypes`.
 The `shape` attribute returns a tuple representing the dimensionality, `size` returns the number of elements, and `dtypes` returns the data types of each column.
 These can be accessed using `df.shape`, `df.size`, and `df.dtypes` for a DataFrame, and similarly for a Series.

+4. Why would you use `df.sample(frac=1)` line?
+?
+- It is often used to shuffle dataframe, as it returns all the same rows in a random ord